maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   ![IDE runs](images/ris2.0-2run.png)

-- Follow the instructions to flash firmware.
+- Follow the instructions to flash firmware to the RCX.
   Remember to select serial (unless you have the USB IR tower).

   ![Select IR tower USB/serial](images/ris2.0-3tower.png)

 - Then flashing of the RCX starts.
-Unlike Win98/RIS1.0, that now works.
+Unlike Win98/RIS1.0, that now works (unlike on virtual Win98).

   ![Flashing](images/ris2.0-4fw.png)